-Finding fair lending analytical software to make it easier for you to efficiently and effectively monitor your lending data is a challenge.
+Finding a fair lending compliance tool to make it easier for you to efficiently and effectively monitor your lending data is a challenge.
 Knowing exactly what to ask the vendor can ease the selection process.

 Below are twelve suggested questions to ask: